-Gabriella Snyder is a mezzo-soprano, voice teacher, and composer of music drama/opera, solo vocal, choral and instrumental music.
+Gabriella Snyder is a mezzo-soprano and composer of music drama/opera, solo vocal, choral and instrumental music.
 Her one-act opera, The Rough-Face Girl: An Algonquin Cinderella, was premiered by Lynn-based MassTheatrica in October 2009.
 Her three-act musical drama, Prince of Peace - A Passion Play, based on the passion play of award-winning poet, Catherine de Vinck, was premiered in 2003 at St. Paul's Episcopal Cathedral in Boston.
 This recorded performance featured conductor, organ, five soloists, and members of the Saengerfest Men's Chorus and Concord Madrigals.

 Her song cycle, Ordinary Miracles - Poetry of Recovery, was performed for the dedication concert

 in July 1995 at the reopening of the Pont-Aven School of Art in Pont-Aven, Brittany, France, an artists' colony first begun by the Impressionist painter, Paul Gauguin.
 Her choral setting

 of Psalm 150 was premiered in June 1999 in a tribute at Immaculate Conception Parish observing the 350th year of the founding of Malden, MA.
 Snyder has also written piano

 etudes, Duo for Violin and Cello, instrumental, choral and solo vocal pieces.
 One of her choral anthems, an arrangement of the Christmas song Stars of Glory, was